-CABI scientists have conducted the first comprehensive study on the economic impact of a range of Invasive Alien Species (IAS) on Africa’s agricultural sector, which they estimated to be USD $3.6 trillion a year.
+CABI scientists have conducted the first comprehensive study on the economic impact of a range of Invasive Alien Species (IAS) on Africa’s agricultural sector, which they estimated to be USD $65.58 billion a year.

-The team, comprising scientists from CABI centres in Africa and Europe, conducted a thorough literature review and online survey of 110 respondents – largely working in government or research – and established that Tuta (Phthorimaea) absoluta caused the highest annual yield losses at USD $11.45 billion, followed by the fall armyworm (Spodoptera frugiperda) at USD $9.4 billion.
+The team, comprising scientists from CABI centres in Africa and Europe, conducted a thorough literature review and online survey of 110 respondents – largely working in government or research – and established that the fall armyworm (Spodoptera frugiperda) caused the highest annual yield losses at USD $9.4 billion.

-The research took account of yield losses of major crops including maize, tomato, cassava, mango and banana (USD $82.2 billion), as well as labour costs – through weeding (USD $3.63 trillion) – and loss of income derived from livestock (USD $173 million).
+The research took account of yield losses of major crops including maize, tomato, cassava, mango and banana (USD $82.2 billion), as well as labour costs – through weeding (USD $36.34 billion) – and loss of income derived from livestock (USD $173 million).

 The annual impact of IAS – that also included Prostephanus truncatus, Bactrocera dorsalis and Banana bunchy top virus (BBTV) – was highest on cassava (USD $21.8 billion), followed by citrus fruits (USD $14.6 billion), tomato (USD $10.1 billion), maize (USD $9.8 billion) and banana (USD $7.1 billion).